-Over the last decade or so, Rolex has progressively offered a wider assortment of larger watches.
+Over the last decade or so, we have seen an increasing number of larger Rolex watches.
 There was the introduction of brand-new models, such as the Yacht-Master II, Deepsea, and Sky-Dweller, which all featured larger-than 40mm cases.
 Moreover, Rolex also launched larger versions of the Day-Date, Datejust, Oyster Perpetual, and Yacht-Master to sit alongside smaller options.
 And finally, Rolex fitted some collections, like the Explorer, Explorer II, Air-King, and Sea-Dweller, with larger cases entirely.

 34mm Rolex Watches

 If you’re looking for a mens Rolex watch with a 34mm case, you’re in luck as there’s quite an assortment to choose from.
 For instance, there are the older versions of the Rolex Air-King, which have 34mm cases (these have since been replaced by a much larger 40mm Air-King).
 Although most Air-King watches are stainless steel models, there are in fact a few two-tone Air-King models as well.
 Furthermore, while the majority of Air-Kings are simple time-only watches, Rolex did produce one Air-King Date reference.